The real problem: choosing a stock broker is harder than it looks

 What is a stock broker and why do I need one?

 A stock broker is the regulated intermediary that opens a brokerage account for you and gives you access to trade shares, ETFs, funds and other securities.
-You need a broker because you cannot place trades directly on exchanges as a retail investor.
-Ready to look for specific stocks?
-Consider checking out our stock screener to find great opportunities.
+BrokerChooser helps you find a safe, well-priced one.

-A brokerage account is like a bank account built for investing: you deposit money, then use the broker’s platform to buy and sell securities.
+A brokerage account is like a bank account built for investing.

 How do I find the best stock broker as a beginner?

-BrokerChooser itself is not a broker; it doesn’t hold your money or execute trades.
-It is a comparison and education platform.
-Based on its transparent methodology, it is reasonable to treat it as a legitimate research tool.
+BrokerChooser is a comparison and education platform.
+Based on independent write-ups and a transparent methodology, it is widely considered a legitimate research tool.

 Sources